-After much deliberation, we have bitten the bullet and sent them to Agbrigg (Sean on 07815-419885) to be re-chromed in an attempt to keep the bike as authentic as possible.
+After much deliberation, we have bitten the bullet and re-chromed the rims in an attempt to keep the bike as authentic as possible.
 The original date stamps matter very much these days...The original rubber will have to be replaced, but again, we will need to decide whether to go for some modern rubber (that works) or go for the original look with our original Dunlop Gold Seal tyres (Dunlop tyres)

 When the frame comes back from straightening, blasting and powder coating, I will start to log the progress on the build.
 Please keep coming back and checking up on it....